hexatomium/hexatomium-old.github.io/_posts/2015-02-23-komodia-sha1-fast-finder.md

 ---

-This is an optimized SHA1 scanner that will search your system drive for Komodia-related samples, including the infamous Superfish MITM-capable adware.
+This is an optimized build of SHA1FastFinder that will search your system drive for Komodia-related samples, including the infamous Superfish MITM-capable adware.

 <IMG src=http://i.imgur.com/Dk5yxYI.png>